gaultier/blog/a_subtle_data_race_in_go.md

   - Have a knob in your compiler to easily see what variables are being captured in closures (like Go does)
   - Have good statical analysis to spot common problematic patterns (`golangci-lint` finds the bug neither in our reproducer nor in the real production service)
   - Consider showing in the editor captured variables in a different way, for example with a different color, from normal variables
 3. Implement a race detector (even if that just means using Thread sanitizer).
+It's not a perfect solution because some races will not be caught, but it's better than nothing.
-3. Document precisely what is the memory model you offer and what are legal behaviors in the presence of data races.
+4. Document precisely what is the memory model you offer and what are legal behaviors in the presence of data races.
 Big props to Go for doing this very well.
+5. Consider making function arguments not re-assignable.
+Force the developer to define a local variable instead.